-4.4.5 Policy Incentives (5 maximum points)
+4.4.5 Policy Incentives (54 maximum points)

-- Three (3) points will be awarded to projects that involve "twinning" of 9% LIHTC and MBP/4% LIHTC, as described in Section 4.4.1.
-These points will be awarded as follows: - Points will only be awarded to the three (3) highest scoring "twinning" projects (prior to points eligible under this section) in the funding round; - Points will only be awarded to "twinning" projects which include an overall total of at least 150 units; and - Points will only be awarded to "twinning" projects which demonstrate a need for at least \$5 million of MBP financing. - Two (2) points will be awarded to the top two (2) projects in communities of opportunity in the Baltimore Region and the DC Metro areas.
-These points will be awarded as follows: - Points will only be awarded to new construction, gut rehabilitation, or adaptive re-use projects, as defined in Section 3.13.3; - Points will only be awarded to family or intergenerational housing.
-For purposes of this section, intergenerational housing means housing designated for both families and seniors and which complies with the federal Housing for Older Persons Act; and - Points will only be awarded if at least 75% of the total units are net new units. - Note: for the purposes of this scoring criteria, the Baltimore Region and the DC Metro Area include Anne Arundel, Baltimore, Carroll, Harford, Howard, Montgomery, and Prince George's Counties and the City of Baltimore. - Two (2) points will be awarded to the top two (2) projects located in Allegany, Calvert, Caroline, Cecil, Charles, Dorchester, Frederick, Garrett, Kent, Queen Anne's, Saint Mary's, Somerset, Talbot, Washington, Wicomico, and Worcester Counties. - Five (5) points will be awarded to "Choice Neighborhood" projects.
-These points will be awarded as follows: - Points will only be awarded to projects located within the boundaries of, and contributing to, a "Choice Neighborhood" identified by HUD; and - Points will only be awarded to "Choice Neighborhood" "twinning" projects, as defined in Section 4.4.1, which include an overall total of at least 150 units.
+- 1. One (1) point will be awarded to projects that involve "twinning" of 9% LIHTC and MBP/4% LIHTC, as described in Section 4.4.1.
+These points will be awarded as follows: - Points will only be awarded to the three (3) highest scoring "twinning" projects (prior to points eligible under this section) in the funding round; - Points will only be awarded to "twinning" projects which include an overall total of at least 150 units; and - Points will only be awarded to "twinning" projects which demonstrate a need for at least \$5 million of MBP financing. - o Note: Projects awarded "Choice Neighborhood" incentive points under this section are not eligible for the "twinning" incentive point. - 2.
+Two (2) points will be awarded to the top two (2) projects in communities of opportunity in the Baltimore Region and the DC Metro areas.
+These points will be awarded as follows: - Points will only be awarded to new construction, gut rehabilitation, or adaptive re-use projects, as defined in Section 3.13.3;

+- Points will only be awarded to family or intergenerational housing.
+For purposes of this section, intergenerational housing means housing designated for both families and seniors and which complies with the federal Housing for Older Persons Act; and - o Points will only be awarded if at least 75% of the total units are net new units. - Note: for the purposes of this scoring criteria, the Baltimore Region and the DC Metro Area include Anne Arundel, Baltimore, Carroll, Harford, Howard, Montgomery, and Prince George's Counties and the City of Baltimore. - 3.
+Two (2) points will be awarded to the top two (2) projects located in Allegany, Calvert, Caroline, Cecil, Charles, Dorchester, Frederick, Garrett, Kent, Queen Anne's, Saint Mary's, Somerset, Talbot, Washington, Wicomico, and Worcester Counties. - 4.
+Five-Two (52) points will be awarded to "Choice Neighborhood" projects.
+The "Choice Neighborhood" program is a federal grant program, administered by HUD, that provides resources to help transform high-poverty, distressed neighborhoods.
+These points will be awarded as follows: - Points will only be awarded to projects located within the boundaries of, and contributing to, a "Choice Neighborhood" planning grant or award identified by HUD; and - Points will only be awarded to Projects with a "Choice Neighborhood" planning grant or award in the Baltimore or DC Metro area must meet the "twinning" projects requirement, as defined in Section 4.4.1, which and include an overall total of at least 150 units to receive points under this category; or - O Projects with a "Choice Neighborhood" planning grant or award in Allegany, Calvert, Caroline, Cecil, Charles, Dorchester, Frederick, Garrett, Kent, Queen Anne's, Saint Mary's, Somerset, Talbot, Washington, Wicomico, or Worcester Counties must meet the "twinning" projects requirement, as defined in Section 4.4.1, and include an overall total of at least 120 units to receive points under this category. - Note: for the purposes of this scoring criteria, the Baltimore Region and the DC Metro Area include Anne Arundel, Baltimore, Carroll, Harford, Howard, Montgomery, and Prince George's Counties and the City of Baltimore. - 5.
+One (1) point will be awarded to the top two (2) projects with a Category 1 MBE/DBE entity, as detailed in Section 4.1.4, competing in the Infill and Redevelopment Pool.

 Note: All policy incentive points will be awarded based on the final scores, excluding points in Section 4.4.5 and Section 4.7.
+Projects applying under the Infill and Redevelopment Pool are only eligible for points under category 5 in this section.